 Arriving in the UK

 Travelling to the University is a busy and exciting time for all students.
-If you are arriving from outside the UK, there are some extra things you will need to think about, but we are here to help make your arrival as smooth as possible.
+If you're arriving from outside the UK, there are some extra things you'll need to think about, but we're here to help make your arrival as smooth as possible.

 Practical tips for travelling

-The UK Council for International Student Affairs (UKCISA) provides advice on preparing for your arrival, including what to bring with you in your hand luggage.
+Preparing to travel abroad for your studies can feel daunting, but we're here to support you on your journey.
+The UK Council for International Student Affairs (UKCISA) provides some really helpful advice on preparing for your arrival to the UK, including what documents you need to bring with you in your hand luggage.

-When you arrive, you will need to go through passport control.
-It is important that you are ready to answer questions about your visa and that you make sure the details are correct.
+When you arrive, you'll need to go through passport control - make sure you have your passport ready.
+It's important that you're also ready to answer questions about your visa and that you make sure the details are correct.
 Read more about immigration and passport control.

 Travelling to campus